tranluan258/tranluan258/README.md

 ## About me:

-- 🌱 I’m software engineer in Vietnam
+- 🌱 I’m a software engineer in Vietnam
 - 🔭 I’m currently working on [TMA Solutions](https://www.tmasolutions.com/) with role is Backend Developer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/luan-tran-3ab717228/)
 - ⚡ Fun fact: I love coding and play games